kikin81/velazquez.github.io/_posts/2020-12-06-macos-dev-setup.md

 toc: true
 ---

-# Things to install on a new installation of macOS

 The following is a personal guide on what I setup for my development machine.

 When setting up a new installation of macOS remember to pick a username that makes sense such as `fvelazquez` and avoid a pseudonym like `kikin81`.
 This will be helpful when `ssh` into it.